 Simplify complex process definitions and break them into more manageable pieces

-The ideal participant is a business analyst responsible for discovering, identifying, gathering, and analyzing user requirements for systems.
-This also includes advanced computer application developers and system architects interested in the creation of business processes, system, and custom drivers for government use.
+The course is designed to impart practical knowledge and advanced skills in BPMN modeling at both Intermediate and Advanced levels.
+Ideal participants include business analysts who are responsible for discovering, identifying, gathering, and analyzing user requirements for systems.
+Additionally, the course is suitable for advanced computer application developers and system architects interested in creating business processes, system integrations, and custom drivers.

-The ideal student is an individual who analyzes and documents processes as a model, either as a business user, IT system professional, or business analyst collaborating with stakeholders within a specific organizational function in the public sector.
+The course is designed to impart practical knowledge of BPMN modeling and foundational skills for government.
+The ideal participant is an individual who analyzes and documents processes as models, such as a business user, IT system administrator, or business analyst working collaboratively with stakeholders within specific organizational functions.

-This course has been designed for government managers, business analysts, process designers, developers, and subject matter experts who wish to design, validate, and simulate processes using jBPM.
-It also covers writing unit tests for these processes.
+This course has been developed for government managers, business analysts, process designers, developers, and subject matter experts who seek to design, validate, and simulate processes using jBPM.
+It also covers the writing of unit tests for these processes.

 The course typically utilizes the latest stable version of the community jBPM project.
-Previous versions of jBPM may also be used, with approval required before booking.
+However, previous versions of jBPM may be used with prior approval before booking.

 Although Service-Oriented Architecture (SOA) is not specific to Business Process Management (BPM) software, there are several natural synergies between BPM and SOA.
 Perhaps the most evident of these is the separation of business process management as an independent function, which allows processes to be designed independently of any single application and leveraged as shared business logic.
 This approach enhances flexibility and reusability, aligning well with the needs for government workflows and governance.